 The objective of this lesson is to make learners aware of different forms of discrimination.
-On the one hand, an individual can be a victim of discrimination, and on the other, the same person may harbour prejudice or discriminate against others.
-It is pertinent to understand our own Page 45 of 62 biases and introspect our actions.
+On the one hand, an individual can be a victim of discrimination, and on the other, the same person may harbour projudice or discriminate against others.
+It is pertinent to understand our own biases and introspect our actions.